lohithc89/Early-Detction-of-Animal-Disease/README.md

 •	Offer immediate intelligent advice in low-resource settings.
 •	Diminish the reliance on physical means for testing in routine or preliminary investigations.
 The proposed framework complements traditional diagnostic approaches by providing a rapid and scalable decision-support mechanism.

+The dataset was compiled from veterinary case records collected from livestock farms and veterinary practitioners.
+Disease labels were assigned based on clinical examination, veterinary diagnosis, and recorded disease outcomes.
+Each case was reviewed according to standard veterinary diagnostic procedures, including symptom assessment and clinical observations.
+The target variable (Disease_Prediction) therefore represents the diagnosed disease recorded for each animal case.
+Currently, there is no widely accepted benchmark dataset containing symptom-level information covering multiple animal diseases across different livestock species.
+Most publicly available datasets focus on specific diseases, individual species, or sensor-based measurements.
+Therefore, the present study utilized the available symptom-based dataset to investigate the feasibility of machine learning for multi-class animal disease prediction.
+The original cleaned dataset contained 431 animal cases described by 21 predictor variables and one target variable (Disease_Prediction), resulting in a total of 22 attributes.
+The predictor variables included demographic information (animal type, breed, age, gender, and weight), symptom indicators, clinical observations, and physiological measurements such as body temperature and heart rate.
+The target variable represented the diagnosed disease category.